andromaqui/ML_fundamentals/README.md

 In order to train our model `Gradient Descent Algorithm` is applied on the data set.
 After taking as input initial `theta` values, which are chosen for our data set, the gradient descent algorithm calculates the partial derivatives of the cost function including the linear hypothesis.
 The gradients scaled by a scalar are subtracted from the given theta values.

-After gradient descent is applied on the dataset and better `thetas` have been generated, the `decision boundary` and the `accuracy` of the model can be calculated:
+After gradient descent is applied on the dataset and better `thetas` have been generated, the `decision boundary` and the `accuracy` of the model can be calculated with the aid of the following methods implemented on the module:

 ` plot_decision_boundary(thetas, data_set)`

 ![Screenshot](decision_boundary.PNG)

+`print_accuracy(thetas, data_set)`